zk-org/zk-nvim/README.md

       filetypes = { "markdown" },
     },

-    -- can be "telescope" or "fzf"
-    picker = "telescope",
+    -- can be "telescope" or "fzf" or "select" picker = "telescope",
   },
 })